niranta-life/adoc-migration-toolkit/README.md

 - Processing statistics and validation reports

 **Critical Requirements:**
-- Environment strings must match exactly (case-sensitive)
+- String transformations must match exactly (case-sensitive)
-- Source environment strings must exist in the policy files
+- Source strings must exist in the policy files
-- Target environment strings should be valid for the target environment
+- Target strings should be valid for the target environment
 - Input directory should contain valid policy export ZIP files
+- Multiple transformations are applied efficiently in a single pass

 ## Segments Management